Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Results

-Finally, with MAE pretraining in the presence of distractors objects, all methods show overall performance improvements compared to without MAE pretraining.
-Notably, foveated tokenization maintains superior or comparable performance across tasks, confirming the robustness to visual distractors with foveation.

-One observation is that on the \textit{HookPackage} task, the \textit{Fov-Act} method performs significantly worse than all other methods.
-In this task, the robot must shift its gaze from a package object to a very small hook, which typically appears in the periphery.
-A likely reason for this performance drop is that the hook becomes difficult to track and locate due to the foveation’s downscaling of peripheral regions.
-As a result, Fov-Act struggles to properly lock its gaze on the hook.
-This highlights a limitation of the end-to-end gaze prediction method, which might be addressed by incorporating a more effective gaze feedback and correction mechanism.
+On the \textit{HookPackage}, we note that \textit{Fov-Act} performs worse than all other methods.
+Here, the robot must shift its gaze from a package to a small hook in the periphery, which becomes difficult to track due to foveation’s downscaling of peripheral regions. \textit{Fov-Act} struggles to fix its gaze onto the hook, revealing a limitation of end-to-end gaze prediction.

-Overall, the results show that \textit{Fov-UNet} consistently achieves the best performance.
-While \textit{Fov-Act} performs comparably to the \textit{Fine} and \textit{Coarse} baselines, which do not use gaze prediction, it demonstrates greater robustness to visual distractors.
-The \textit{Fine} tokenization pattern significantly outperforms \textit{Coarse} on certain tasks with MAE pretraining, highlighting the value of preserving high visual fidelity.
-These findings underscore the appeal of the \textit{Foveated} tokenization pattern, which concentrates high-resolution detail at the gaze point while substantially reducing the overall token count—making it a promising approach for efficient and effective robot learning.